LibrariesHacked/librarieshacked-web-content/articles/connectingdata.md

 ... and many more such examples.
 It reads like a manifesto in support of open data, and will be gratifying for those who are keen for more public data to be published in reusable formats.

-Despite all this, for a local council the question will still be *why?*  and though the arguments for open data are compelling, they are rarely ones that provide a measurable cost saving, yet they do often pose a heavy implementation cost.
+Despite all this, for a local council the question will still be *why?* and though arguments for open data are compelling, they are rarely ones that provide a measurable cost saving, yet they often present implementation costs.

 ## what data does a council have?
 Councils are not typically organisations that are on top of the data they hold.
 For example, they may have the following systems: